When to Harvest Garlic (Plus: How to Cure for Storage)

 Print Friendly and PDF

-Garlic is an unexpectedly easy crop to grow at home as long as you get the timing right.
+Garlic is an unexpectedly easy crop to grow at home if you get the timing right.
 Let’s talk about when to harvest garlic—and what to look for before harvesting.
 Plus, I’ll show you how to cure your garlic for long-term storage.

 To grow the best garlic bulbs, you want rain early in the season.
 Unfortunately, where I live, it has been hot and dry almost all summer.
 With garlic, as harvest time approaches, the need for moisture decreases.
-If the soil is too wet, the papery outer wrappers can become moldy and stained and the bulbs can be attacked by fungal diseases.
+If the soil is too wet, the papery outer wrappers can become moldy and stained, and fungal diseases can attack the bulbs.
 Bulbs can split open and even rot.
 Growers who irrigate their fields stop watering 2 to 3 weeks before harvest, but there is no off switch for rain.

-If you ask ten garlic growers for their advice as to when the garlic should be harvested, you will probably get ten different answers.
-Through trial and error, this is what has worked for me and my partner, Tom.
+If you ask ten garlic growers for advice on when the garlic should be harvested, you will probably get ten different answers.
+Through trial and error, this is what has worked for my partner, Tom, and me.

 garlic_014_full_width.jpg